 Under the Tax Cuts and Jobs Act of 2017 (TCJA), interest charges from home equity loans and HELOCs may no longer be tax-deductible.

 The tax law changes make top-tier rewards credit cards an enticing alternative to home equity loans or HELOCs — depending on how you plan to spend the money.
-If you qualify for a 0% introductory interest rate for 12 to 18 months or more, you may be able to consolidate high-interest debt, pay for that dream vacation or remodel your home with no closing costs or added fees — and earn cash back, too.
+If you qualify for a 0% APR credit card for 12 to 18 months or more, you may be able to consolidate high-interest debt, pay for that dream vacation or remodel your home with no closing costs or added fees — and earn cash back, too.

 Understanding how the TCJA may affect your home equity loan plans